-The use of particular extraction methods such as C02 extraction to purify or produce CBD oil could also lead to enrichment of other substances that the EU Commission considers undesirable or possibly harmful to a person's health.
+The use of particular extraction methods such as C02 extraction to purify or produce CBD gummies and oil could also lead to enrichment of other substances that the EU Commission considers undesirable or possibly harmful to a person's health.
 Therefore, any products or extracts that have gone through the unauthorized techniques must undergo rigorous assessment for safety before they are authorized for use by the public.

 Medical Cannabis Access Programme